Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 - View details of an application, such as its name, developer, creation date, and description.
 - Access connection details for an application.

 To access an application's details page, open the **Applications** section and click on an application.
-This details page displays traffic and service connection information for a specific application.
+This details page displays traffic and API Product version connection information for a specific application.
 From this page you can:

-## Revoke an application's connection to a service {#revoke-app-connection}
+## Revoke an application's connection to an API product version {#revoke-app-connection}

 A connection that has been revoked can be
 [approved again](#approve-revoked-service-connection) at any time.
 You can also